Tangjiahui26/DataAnalysisWithR/README.md

 - Edit README.md
      + Change `README.md` from Local bash, Rstudio and Github with some aspects of the Markdown syntax
-     + Commit changes and push into Chithub
+     + Commit changes and push into Github
 - Use R Markdown
      + Add R Markdown document [Thursday September 14](http://stat545.com/block006_care-feeding-data.html)
      + Render it to the  `github_document` format files and push them to Github with commits